-Wendy Barrington, PhD, MPH is an associate professor in the School of Nursing as well as adjunct associate professor in the Departments of Epidemiology and Health Services in the School of Public Health at the University of Washington.
+Wendy Barrington, PhD, MPH is an associate professor jointly appointed in the Department of Child, Family, and Population Health Nursing in the School of Nursing and the Departments of Epidemiology and Health Services in the School of Public Health at the University of Washington.
 She is an instructor of public health and healthcare practitioners focused on the integration of anti-racist strategies in research and practice.

 Dr. Barrington obtained her Doctor of Philosophy in Epidemiology from the University of Washington, her Master of Public Health degree in Epidemiology from the University of New Mexico, and her Bachelor of Science degree in Earth Systems from Stanford University.